binaypanda/AZA-classifier/README.md

 	d.
 Once classification is finished, a popup opens with the message 'Classification Finished.
 Click Export to Excel to view results'.<br />
 	e.
 Click on OK.<br />
 	f.
 Click on the 'Export result to Excel' button.<br />
 	g.
-The result is saved in spreadsheet format under the name temp_YYYY.MM.DD.hh.mm.ss.xls in the same directory as the Aza_Classifer.jar file.<br />
+The result is saved in spreadsheet format under the name temp_YYYY.MM.DD.hh.mm.ss.xls in the same directory as the Aza_Classifier.jar file.<br />
 	h.
-Irrespective of the Export result to Excel option being chosen, the results are saved in a text file under the name temp_YYYY.MM.DD.hh.mm.ss, in the same directory as the Aza_Classifer.jar file.<br />
+Irrespective of the Export result to Excel option being chosen, the results are saved in a text file under the name temp_YYYY.MM.DD.hh.mm.ss, in the same directory as the Aza_Classifier.jar file.<br />
 	i.
 The saved output file displays results in the following format.<br />
 		Filename	Output_Class	Confidence<br />
 		image_4.png	Aza_A+B_High	0.9925176<br />